Seawise Giant

-She was sunk in 1988 during the Iran–Iraq War, but was later salvaged and restored to service.
-The vessel was converted to a floating storage and offloading unit (FSO) in 2004, moored off the coast of Qatar in the Persian Gulf at the Al Shaheen Oil Field.
+It was damaged in an airstrike in 1988 during the Iran–Iraq War but later repaired and restored to service.
+The vessel was moored off the coast of Qatar in the Persian Gulf at the Al Shaheen Oil Field in 2004 and converted to a floating storage and offloading (FSO) unit.

-The vessel was sold to Indian ship breakers, and renamed Mont for a final journey in December 2009.
-After clearing Indian customs, the ship sailed to Alang Ship Breaking Yard, Alang, Gujarat, where she was beached for scrapping.
-In 2010, scrapping of the ship was completed.
+Seawise Giant was sold to Indian ship breakers and renamed Mont for its final journey in December 2009.
+After clearing Indian customs, the ship sailed to Alang Ship Breaking Yard in Alang, Gujarat and beached for scrapping, which was completed in 2010.

 History

-Seawise Giant was ordered in 1974 and delivered in 1979 by Sumitomo Heavy Industries, Ltd. (S.H.I.) at her Oppama shipyard in Yokosuka, Kanagawa, Japan, as a 418,611-ton Ultra Large Crude Carrier (ULCC).
-The vessel remained unnamed for a long time, and was identified by her hull number, 1016.
+Seawise Giant was ordered in 1974 and delivered in 1979 by Sumitomo Heavy Industries, Ltd. (S.H.I.) at Oppama shipyard in Yokosuka, Kanagawa, Japan, as a 418,611-ton Ultra Large Crude Carrier (ULCC).
+The vessel remained unnamed for a long time, and was identified by its hull number, 1016.
 During sea trials, 1016 exhibited severe vibration problems while going astern.
 The Greek owner refused to take delivery and the vessel was subject to a lengthy arbitration proceeding.
 Following settlement, the vessel was sold and named Oppama by S.H.I.

 The shipyard exercised its right to sell the vessel and a deal was brokered with Hong Kong Orient Overseas Container Line founder C. Y. Tung to lengthen the ship by several metres and add 146,152 tonnes of cargo capacity through jumboisation.
 Two years later the ship was relaunched as Seawise Giant.
 "Seawise", a pun on "C.Y.'s", was used in the names of other ships owned by C.Y.
 Tung, including Seawise University.